jsalignon/pasta/README.md

 ## Welcome to Pasta!

-**Pasta** (P̲redicting a̲ge-s̲hift from t̲ranscriptomic a̲nalyses) is an R package designed to predict cellular age-effects from various kinds of transcriptomic data, such as bulk and single-cell RNA-Seq, microarrays, and L1000 data.
+**Pasta** (P̲redicting a̲ge-s̲hift from t̲ranscriptomic a̲nalyses) is an R package designed to predict cellular age-effects from various kinds of human and mouse transcriptomic data, such as bulk and single-cell RNA-Seq, microarrays, and L1000 data.
 The tool streamlines the process of preparing transcriptomic datasets and making age-predictions using different models.
 For detailed information on the underlying method, please refer to our [preprint](https://www.biorxiv.org/content/10.1101/2025.06.04.657785v1).

 <p align="center">
 <img src="/docs/images/Figure_S9.png" width="800" />